 Once the basic skills module is completed training will focus on more advanced elements of mountain rescue, e.g. technical rescue, advanced casualty care or working near water.
 This training gives you the opportunity to progress to Rescue Member and other roles within the team such as Party Leader.

-If you interested in applying to join us then contact our secretary.
+If you interested in applying to join us then take a look at our Join us page.